 Photo: Joop Bierling

-Our Elk Safari Adventure offers intimate encounters with the elk of Bergslagen, an area where elk outnumber the human population!
+Our Moose Safari experience offers intimate encounters with the elk of Bergslagen, an area where elk outnumber the human population!
 From your base in an authentic charcoaler settlement, an experienced elk guide will take you deep into the surrounding forests to meet the King of the Forest in its natural habitat!

 The Nature Travels Team